One-a-Day...for the Heart: Who's Watching What?

 While David watched what he said, and the ungodly watched him, what was God watching?
 The eyes of the Lord watch over those who do right; His ears are open to their cries for help (Psalm 34:15 NLT).
 Furthermore, The Lord is watching everywhere, keeping his eye on both the evil and the good (Proverbs 15:3 NLT).
 The Lord’s watchful eye didn’t miss a thing in David’s behavior or the response of the ungodly.

 So it is with us.
 He’s still watching.
-The Lord watches over those who fear Him, those who rely on His unfailing love (Psalm 33:18 NLT).
+The Lord watches over those who fear him, those who rely on his unfailing love (Psalm 33:18 NLT).
 We can sing with David, Lord, where do I put my hope?
 My only hope is in You!
 I take comfort in knowing that Almighty God is watching me.
 Do you?
 We are merely moving shadows.